Corporate Money Trail

 No issue affects the daily lives of more Californians than housing and no one has a more vested interest in keeping housing expensive than landlords and developers.
 Thanks to the huge influence of big money, the real estate lobby has racked up victory after victory – spending $77M to defeat rent control measure Prop 10 and shelling out $100M+ in the last decade to fight tenant protections, environmental safeguards, and common-sense regulation that would benefit our entire state.
 As the amount of Californians that experience homelessness skyrockets, the real estate industry cuts huge checks to legislators willing to look the other way.
 California’s path to fair housing starts by evicting the real estate lobby from the penthouse suite of public debate.
 (Learn more about the influence of the real estate lobby on California lawmakers.)

 With a sophisticated disinformation machine and bottomless funding, the health insurance lobby has been a powerful deterrent to the interests of constituents.
 Candidates across the political spectrum have received millions of dollars in donations from Kaiser Permanente, Blue Cross Blue Shield, and Anthem, to name a few.
-Legislators have consistently succumbed to special interest pressures, most recently in their failure to pass AB 1400 to pave the way for single-payer healthcare in the state.
 With these organizations quietly lining the pockets of legislators, healthcare reform remains just out of reach for Californians, over 90% of whom support universal access for residents.